lando/core/examples/l337/README.md

 # should rebuild successfully
 lando rebuild -y

+# should lando ssh into the primary service
+fail

+# should run tooling commands in tooling.dir then service.appMount then service.working_dir
+fail

+# should fail running tooling commands if no dir is specified
+fail

 # should run api 3 and 4 services together in peace and security
 lando info -s php | grep api | grep 3